mrponuk/CC4D/README.md

 ## Creating Markdown Pages

 You can see a basic tutorial for creating markdown files for the posts / projects [here](docs/markdown-tutorial.md).
+There is also a basic tutorial for adding team members to the Our Team page [here](docs/teams-tutorial.md).

 ## Bugs and Issues